taylorhakes/fecha/README.md

 ## Use it

 #### Formatting
+`fecha.format` accepts a Date object (or timestamp) and a string format and returns a formatted string.
+See below for available format tokens.

+Note: `fecha.format` will throw an error when passed invalid parameters
 ```
+fecha.format(<Date Object>, <String Format>);

 // Custom formats
 fecha.format(new Date(2015, 10, 20), 'dddd MMMM Do, YYYY'); // 'Friday November 20th, 2015'
 fecha.format(new Date(1998, 5, 3, 15, 23, 10, 350), 'YYYY-MM-DD hh:mm:ss.SSS A'); // '1998-06-03 03:23:10.350 PM'